alcover/buffet/README.md

     const char* bft_cstr (const Buffet *buf, bool *mustfree)

-Get current data as a null-terminated C string of length `buf.len`.
+Get current data as a null-terminated C string of max length `buf.len`.
-If needed (when *buf* is a view), the slice is copied into a fresh C string that must be freed if *mustfree* is set.
+If needed (when *buf* is a view), the data is copied into a new C string that must be freed if *mustfree* is set.

 ### bft_export

     char* bft_export (const Buffet *buf)

- Copies data up to `buf.len` into a fresh C string that must be freed.
+ Copies data up to `buf.len` into a new C string that must be freed.

 ### bft_print